There are many Scriptures that give Christians hope in these Last Days. Here are a few of them.

 The Church will have authority and responsibilities in the coming Kingdom.

 “Dare any of you, having a matter against another, go to law (the courts) before the unjust, and not before the saints?
 Do ye not know that the saints shall judge the world? and if the world shall be judged by you, are ye unworthy to judge the smallest matters?
-Know ye not that we shall judge angels? how much more things that pertain to this life? – First Corinthians 6:1-3
+Know ye not that we shall judge angels? how much more things that pertain to this life? – 1 Corinthians 6:1-3

 Praise the Lord for the HOPE that we have because of the Lord Jesus!